redox-os/website/content/news/this-month-250531.md

 ## Driver Improvements

+- (drivers) bjorn3 improved the PS/2 driver debugging by giving better panic locations
 - (drivers) Arne de Bruijn implemented the support for the Right+Ctrl key combination on the PS/2 driver

 ## System Improvements

 - (system) Jeremy Soller created the `/var` directory and its sub-directories to comply with the Linux [FHS](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html) standard and make some programs work
+- (system) bjorn3 enabled the boot switch to VT 2 on the `minimal` variant to fix an issue where the keyboard input couldn't be used

 ## Relibc Improvements